jepstein-eagle/adaptable/packages/adaptableblotter-ng-aggrid/README.md

 # Adaptable Angular ag-Grid

-Repository for the Adaptable Angular ag-Grid Wrapper.
+Repository for Adaptable Angular ag-Grid Wrapper.

-This allows you to install, instantiate and reference the Adaptable using ag-Grid in an "Angular-friendly" manner.
+This allows you to install, instantiate and reference Adaptable using ag-Grid in an "Angular-friendly" manner.

-The Adaptable angular package wraps the ag-Grid angular wrapper - so you can use all the goodies of angular custom rendering wherever the ag-Grid angular wrapper supports them.
+Adaptable angular package wraps the ag-Grid angular wrapper - so you can use all the goodies of angular custom rendering wherever the ag-Grid angular wrapper supports them.

 ## Installation